UW-GDA/GDA_Wi26_jupyterbook/book/resources/project/README.md

       * We will attempt to provide feedback and answer lingering questions
       * When ready, please post to #project channel

-### Week 6: Review Summaries, Continue Refining, Additional Group Formation
+### Week 5: Review Summaries, Continue Refining, Additional Group Formation (Friday, February 7th, 2025)
 * Review the lists of project summaries on the #project channel
    * Offer feedback, ask questions, suggestions for datasets
 * If you see potential opportunities to work with others, or discuss shared needs, follow up with them on Slack.
    * For group projects, start discussing next steps with your team, defining roles, dividing tasks
 * Start preparing more detailed project outline (see below)

-### Week 7: Repo and Project Outline
+### Week 6: Repo and Project Outline (Friday, February 14th, 2025)
 #### Create a Github repository
 Create a new private repo for your project *within the GDA organization* (can transfer to personal accounts later if desired).
 Go to https://github.com/UW-GDA and click the big green "New" button.